josh-bradley/DotNetRunWeb/README.md

 ## Global Installation

-To install for use across your machine copy and unzip the contents from the folder under /GlobalInstall for your OS/Framework into a folder in PATH.
+To install for use across your machine copy the contents from the folder under /GlobalInstall for your OS/Framework into a folder in PATH.

 For Linux/Mac you will need to set the execute bit on the dotnet-web file e.g. `chmod +x dotnet-web`.